grokify/go-h5p/README.md

 [![Docs][docs-godoc-svg]][docs-godoc-url]
 [![License][license-svg]][license-url]

-A comprehensive Go library for creating, manipulating, and validating H5P (HTML5 Package) content, with full support for the official H5P file format and schemas.
+A Go library for creating, manipulating, and validating H5P (HTML5 Package) content, with support for the official H5P file format and schemas.

 ## ✨ Features